-There’s an exercise I’ve been through with many founders that are just getting to Initial Traction, say $1m in ARR or so, sometimes less, where I map out their future hiring.
+There’s an exercise I’ve been through with many founders that are just getting to Initial Traction, say $1m-$2m in ARR or so, sometimes less, where I map out their future hiring.

-They are often a bit shocked at how many people they are going to need to hire.
+They are often a bit shocked at how many people they are going to need to hire as they cross $10m ARR.
 Because SaaS requires so many functions beyond engineering, especially if it’s sales-driven … outbound, SDRs, inbound, field sales, marketing, customer success, support, more complex product management, etc.

 So let’s break it down.
 Let’s say you are at $10m ARR and decently funded, you’ll probably have 100 headcount by this point, or at least, by $15m ARR.
 What will it look like, if it’s a sales-driven model?

-Let’s say its growing at say 100% annually and you wants to hit say $20m ARR the next year.
+Let’s say it’s growing at say 100% annually and you want to hit, say, $20m ARR the next year.

-So on the Sales side we’ll need about 40 headcount at $10m ARR (to grow 100% the following year):
+So on the Sales side we’ll need about ~40 headcount at $10m ARR … if you want to grow 100% the following year:

-- 1 VP of Sales, and probably a VP or Director of Sales Ops, and at least one analyst under her (3)
+- 1 VP of Sales, and probably a VP or Director of Sales Ops, and at least one analyst under them (3).

 - Maybe 8 SDRs to support the sales reps in outbound, screening, etc. Situations vary wildly, but a 1:3 ratio is good for modeling purposes.